 Becoming paralyzed after an accident can permanently change your life.
 Paralysis affects every aspect of daily living from participating in hobbies to maintaining your career.
 Scientists develop new treatments for spinal cord damage each year, and you may be entitled to financial compensation for these and other medical expenses after a paralyzing injury.

 Traumatically induced paralysis impacts you and your family.
 Your loved ones may become your caretakers and share your physical and emotional burdens during your recovery.
 If another person’s carelessness contributed to a paralyzing accident, damages might be available to ease your financial troubles with the help of a State College paralysis injury lawyer.
-By speaking with an experienced devastating injury attorney, you could improve your chances of a full recovery.
+By speaking with an experienced catastrophic injury attorney, you could improve your chances of a full recovery.

 Types of Paralysis